embermap/ember-data-storefront/README.md

 * Relationship fetching is always async with well defined APIs
 * No surprises in templates (FOUC, N+1)
 * JSON:API backend
+* Query API that is filter, pagination, and query param aware.

 ## Installation